dev4excite/Benchminer/README.md

 When using Benchminer for mining, 3 percent of the total mining time is allocated to the developer.
 For example, if a user mines for 100 minutes, approximately 3 minutes will be used to mine on behalf of the developer.
 This fee supports ongoing development and maintenance of the project.

 ---

+## FAQ

+**Q: Is this app safe to use?**
+A: Yes, but mining may cause device heating and increased battery drain.
+Monitor your device temperature during use.

+**Q: How much can I earn from mining?**
+A: Earnings depend on your device performance, algorithm, and current cryptocurrency prices.
+Use benchmark results as a performance indicator.

+**Q: Why is there a developer fee?**
+A: The 3% fee supports ongoing development and maintenance.
+It operates transparently during mining sessions.

+**Q: What's the difference from Google Play version?**
+A: Google Play version includes only benchmark features due to policy restrictions.
+This version includes full mining capabilities.

+---